Skip to content

 • Smoking and alcohol intake – This is also a high-risk factor for cancers and colorectal cancer.

-4. How To Reduce The Risk Of Developing Colorectal Cancer
+How To Reduce The Risk Of Developing Colon Cancer

-Ultimately, the most effective way to reduce your risk of colorectal disease is to undergo screening, starting at age 45.
+The most effective way to reduce your risk of colorectal disease is to undergo screening, starting at age 45.
+Regular screening significantly increases the chances of early detection and successful treatment outcomes, as opposed to seeking medical attention only after colon cancer symptoms develop.

 Below are also other healthy habits to follow: